DirectXMan12/should_be/ASSERTIONS.rst

     assert that self has the same size as target

 should_be_at_least_size, should_be_at_least_len, should_be_at_least_length
+    assert that the size of self is at least target

 should_be_at_most_size, should_be_at_most_len, should_be_at_most_length
+    assert that the size of self is at most target

 should_be_at_least_size_of, should_be_at_least_len_of, should_be_at_least_length_of
+    assert that the size of self is at least that of target

 should_be_at_most_size_of, should_be_at_most_len_of, should_be_at_most_length_of
+    assert that the size of self is at most that of target

 should_be_bigger_than
     if target is a Sized, assert that the size of self is larger than that of target.
 Otherwise, assert that the size of self is greater than target

 should_be_smaller_than
+    if target is a Sized, assert that the size of self is smaller than that of target.
+Otherwise, assert that the size of self is less than target

 should_be_empty / shouldnt_be_empty : ()
+    assert that self is/is not empty (i.e. of size 0)

 Number (Real)
 =============